asgarisepide/SkyWater-130nm-Low-Current-Readout-Array/README.md

 Figure 1 depicts the general manner of operation of nanopore-based sequencing (i.e., DNA moves through a nanopore protein and thus induces a small current signature indicative of the DNA’s make-up) and the key DROIC and BPU blocks that enable it.

-The novelty of this design is the use of a new readout method in each channel to reduce power consumption compared to the previous works [1], [2], [3] as well as an in-pixel ADC, shown in Figure 2, to overcome substrate and switching noise.
+The novelty of this design is the use of a new readout method for each channel to reduce power consumption compared to previous work, as well as an in-pixel ADC to mitigate substrate and switching noise.

-In order to test an on-chip circuits will be defined to generate the pico-ampere currents.
+To test, an on-chip circuit will be defined to generate the pico-ampere currents.
 Also, a timing technique will be used to separate the digital and analog circuitry operating times.

 ## Key Highlights

 - Multi-channel readout array architecture